nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 3.2.9 Decreasing level of all students : `leveldown`

 Demotes the education level of all the student contacts by one grade by default, unless the student is excluded.
-This feature can be used to do a mass undo of `levelup` or indicate retainees.
+This feature can perform a mass undo of `levelup` or indicate retainees.

 If only some students' levels need to be changed, [edit](#322-editing-a-contact--edit) can be used instead.